 - Is price a major factor?
 If so, use a membership-free cloud-based translation service that enables you to initiate, approve, oversee and get translated files when you need them.
 By processing your projects in a trusted cloud-based portal, you get quality translators do work for you at a fraction of the cost of what a full language service provider will charge.

-Companies eying to become serious contenders have to think and act global.
+Companies eyeing to become serious contenders have to think and act global.
 But none need to translate their entire content, products or websites into an endless list of languages.
 When both quality and price are important, go with the vendor that can help you set priorities and then provide both.
 For instance, we helped companies create landing pages on their website and translate them into 13 languages.
 This allowed them to target 80% of the world’s gross domestic product (GDP) producers at a fraction of the cost of converting their entire websites.
 Instead of aiming for a grand portal, we helped them open a Window to the World, professionally and effectively!